City Guide for: Puerto Iguazú, Misiones, Argentina

 Best Time to Visit

-The best time to visit Puerto Iguazú is during the shoulder seasons, from April to May and September to October.
-The weather is pleasant, with comfortable temperatures and lower humidity.
-These months also avoid the peak tourist crowds of the summer (December-February) and winter (June-August) months.
-While the falls are impressive year-round, the water flow is typically higher during the rainy season (November-March), which can sometimes lead to partial closures of walkways.
+The best time to visit Iguazu Falls is during the shoulder seasons, from April to May and September to October.
+During these months, the weather is pleasant, with comfortable temperatures and lower humidity.
+The crowds are also smaller compared to the peak season (December to February and July), making for a more enjoyable experience.
+While the falls are impressive year-round, the water flow is typically higher during the rainy season (November to March), which can sometimes lead to partial closures of walkways.
+However, the increased water volume also creates a more dramatic spectacle.

 Transportation

 Public transportation in Puerto Iguazú primarily consists of buses.
-Several bus lines connect the city center with the Iguazu National Park (where the falls are located), the airport, and neighboring towns.
-Taxis and remises (private car services) are also readily available, offering a more convenient but pricier option.
-While there is no tram or subway/metro system in Puerto Iguazú, the bus network is generally reliable and affordable for navigating the area.
+Several bus lines connect the town center with the entrance to Iguazu National Park, where the falls are located.
+These buses are frequent and affordable, making them a convenient option for getting to and from the park.
+Taxis and remises (private car services) are also readily available, offering a more direct and comfortable, albeit more expensive, mode of transport.
+Within the town itself, walking is a viable option for exploring the central area.
+There is no tram or subway/metro system in Puerto Iguazú.

 Airport

-The airport serving Puerto Iguazú is Cataratas del Iguazú International Airport (IGR).
-It is located approximately 20 kilometers (12 miles) from the city center.
-Transportation options from the airport include taxis, remises (private car services), and airport shuttle buses.
-The shuttle bus is the most economical option, while taxis and remises offer a more direct and convenient transfer.
+The airport serving Iguazu Falls is Cataratas del Iguazú International Airport (IGR).
+It is located approximately 25 kilometers (15.5 miles) from the town of Puerto Iguazú.
+Transportation from the airport to Puerto Iguazú is readily available via taxis, remises (private car services), and airport shuttle buses.
+The shuttle bus is generally the most economical option, while taxis and remises offer a more direct and comfortable transfer.

 Attractions